 They cause damage to thyroid cells by complement activation and antibody-dependent cellular cytotoxicity.

 However, it is not believed that anti-TPO antibodies contribute to the destruction of the thyroid.

 The thyrotropin receptor (TSH receptor) is the antigen for TSH receptor antibodies (TRAbs).

-It is a receptor coupled to seven transmembrane G proteins that is involved in the signaling of thyroid hormone.
+It is a receptor coupled to seven-transmembrane G proteins involved in thyroid hormone signaling.

-The TRAb are grouped according to their effects on the signaling of the receiver; activate antibodies (associated with hyperthyroidism), block antibodies (associated with thyroiditis) and neutral antibodies (without effect on the receptor).
+The TRAb are grouped according to their effects on the signaling of the receiver; activate antibodies (associated with hyperthyroidism), block antibodies (associated with thyroiditis), and neutral antibodies (without impact on the receptor).

 The activation of TRAbs is characteristic of Graves’ disease (autoimmune hyperthyroidism).

-The TPO antibody is more easily measured than the TSH receptor antibody, and is therefore often used as a surrogate in the diagnosis of Graves’ disease.
+The TPO antibody is more easily measured than the TSH receptor antibody and is often used as a surrogate for diagnosing Graves’ disease.